laitifranz/agents-home-simulation/README.md

 This project aims is to implement user-friendly devices, based on real products available on the market and functions already applicable.

 The simulation developed in this project shows different interactions between the agents, how they control devices, their planning, and intentions.
-More details will be provided in the next sections.

 ## Installation
 1. Install ```node``` from the [official website](https://nodejs.org/it/)